lum3on/comfyui_LLM_Polymath/README.md

    ```

 3. **Set the key in your Environment Variables:**
-   create a .env file in your comfy root folder and set your api-keys in the file like this:
+   Create a .env file in your comfy root folder and set your api-keys in the file like this:
    ```bash
    OPENAI_API_KEY="your_api_key_here"
    ANTHROPIC_API_KEY="your_anthropic_api_key_here"